 NSO Group says it undertakes a rigorous review to identify human rights before sales of its products, but these claims lack detail and, considering the number of attacks on civil society, appear to have been ineffective in numerous cases.

 Amnesty International and others have documented a pattern of NSO Group’s Pegasus spyware being used to target civil society.
 The spyware has been used in attacks on journalists and parliamentarians in Mexico; Saudi activists Omar Abdulaziz, Yahya Assiri, Ghanem Al-Masarir; award-winning Emirati human rights campaigner Ahmed Mansoor; an Amnesty International staff member; and allegedly, used in connection with murdered Saudi dissident Jamal Khashoggi.

 Under the UN Guiding Principles on Business and Human Rights, NSO Group and their primary investor, the UK-based private equity firm Novalpina Capital, have a clear obligation to take urgent steps to ensure that they are not causing or contributing to human rights abuses worldwide.

-Amnesty International is supporting a legal case being brought in Israel that seeks to force the Israeli Ministry of Defence (MOD) to revoke NSO Group’s export license.
+Amnesty International is supporting being brought in Israel that seeks to force the Israeli Ministry of Defence (MOD) to revoke NSO Group’s export license.
 The organization argues that the Israeli MOD is putting human rights at risk by allowing NSO to continue to export its products to governments worldwide.
 A judgment is expected in the case soon.